 Though Denner’s quality usually leaves something to be desired, they have several of my favorite French and Swiss wines.
 It was also the only place I could find a California White Zinfandel for my mother-in-law’s visit, though we were able to get her to branch out a bit while she was here.
 If you keep an eye on their sales, you’ll see that they have wine sales every couple months on Friday and Saturday for 20% off – sometimes all wine, sometimes just red, white, or sparkling.

 Coop also has 20% off sales on occasion, and it even applies to their online ordering and delivery service.
-And on top of that, if you spend CHF 200, your delivery is usually free.

 While you’re going to find a lot of items in the regular grocery stores here that are comparable to what you know from the U.S., there are likely some cravings that you just won’t be able to satisfy.
 Luckily, there are stores in the Geneva area specializing in American foods.